birendra07/closures-decorators/README.md

 2. Navigate to the respective directories for closures and decorators.
 3. Each directory contains Python files with examples and explanations of closures and decorators.
 4. Read the code examples, along with the provided explanations, to understand how closures and decorators work in Python.
-5. Feel free to modify and experiment with the code to deepen your understanding.
-6. If you have any questions or need further clarification, don't hesitate to open an issue in the repository.

 ## Additional Resources